2025–26 Taoyuan Taiwan Beer Leopards season: 2025 Fujian Homologous Cup

-Lin Sin-Kuan, Gao Jin-Wei, Lu Chi-Erh, and Chen Chun-Han didn't participate in these invitational games.
-And the Taoyuan Taiwan Beer Leopards invited Tseng Hsin-Wu, Wei Peng-He, and Hsu Hong-Wei to join the team as the testing players in these invitational games.
+Lin Sin-Kuan, Gao Jin-Wei, Lu Chi-Erh, and Chen Chun-Han did not participate in these invitational games.
+The Taoyuan Taiwan Beer Leopards invited Tseng Hsin-Wu, Wei Peng-He, and Hsu Hong-Wei to join the team as the testing players in these invitational games.

 2025 The Asian Tournament Chengdu Leg

-Gao Jin-Wei didn't participate in these games.
+Gao Jin-Wei did not participate in these games.